hanesy/machine-learning-challenge/README.md

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

+## Research Questions
+Overall, I was interested in answering the question:
+**Which model best fits the data?**

+However, I had a smaller research questions I wanted to answer from each of the models.
+* What is the difference between using standard scaler and minmax scaler, if any?
+* What is the improvement from hypertraining the model, if any?

 ## Getting Started

 I explored four different machine learning models, and each of them are contained in individual notebooks.